davidesclosa/davidesclosa.github.io/research.md

 Consider the sequence of finite groups $$(G(\mathbb F_{p^n}))_{n\geq 0}$$ obtained by varying the underlying field.
 The "limit object" $$G(\overline{\mathbb F_p})$$, the group over on an algebraic closure, is a smooth algebraic variety.
 We call $$k$$ a *popular index* if for infinitely many $$n$$ the group $$G(\mathbb F_{p^n})$$ has a subgroup of index $$k$$.
-I prove correspondence between [popular indeces and coverings of the limit object](https://www.degruyter.com/document/doi/10.1515/jgth-2022-0110/html?lang=en).
+I prove correspondence between [popular indeces and coverings of the algebraic variety](https://www.degruyter.com/document/doi/10.1515/jgth-2022-0110/html?lang=en).
 This problem was presented to me by P. Corvaja.